Legislative Day - February 12, 2019

-1. MRTA will work to protect/maintain the Missouri public pension retirement plans as defined benefit (DB) rather than defind contribution (DC) plans.
+2. MRTA will work to protect the Missouri public pension retirement plans as defined benefit rather than defined contribution plans.

-2. MRTA will work to protect/maintain the financial integrity of PSRS/PEERS Retirement System, PSRS of Kansas City, MO and PSRS of the City of St. Louis.
+4. MRTA will support the current independent governance and decisions of the Boards of Trustees of the following public education retirement systems: PSRS/PEERS Retirement System, PSRS of Kansas City, MO, and PSRS of the City of St. Louis.

 school retirees through the school system from which they retired as is mandated

-by Missouri Law (section 169.590 RSMO) requiring the same premium cost and the same coverage as the active public school employee.
+by Missouri Law requiring the same premium cost and the same coverage as the active public school employees.